ChickTechRDU/rpi-wordpress-screen/README.md

 ## Exploring on your own

-Please use any remaining free time to be creative with anything you've leared so far.
+Please use any remaining free time to be creative with anything you've learned so far.
 Also feel free to ask us any questions you may have.

 Need some ideas?
 Here are some code samples you can play with.